 Dynamic Feeds: What are they?

 When to use one?
-If you have a wide-ranging product inventory that is constantly changing – a fast moving ecommerce, for example – a Dynamic feed will help you to stay on top of all the developments in your catalogue.
-It means that your feed will automatically update itself to adjust your campaigns to represent the new developments in your product inventory.
+If you have a wide-ranging inventory that is constantly changing – a fast moving ecommerce, for example – a Dynamic feed will help you to stay on top of all the developments in your catalog.
+It means that your feed will automatically update itself to adjust your campaigns to represent the new developments in your product/service inventory.

 Why Do I Need a Data Feed?